Navigation Path: Home > Research > Arizona HB2809 — Post‑Quantum Cybersecurity Requirements & Statewide Readiness (2026)

 Arizona’s HB2809 establishes a necessary foundation for statewide PQC modernization, but significant gaps remain in readiness, governance, and operational execution.
 Coordinated action, standardized inventories, and sector‑specific implementation plans are required to ensure a smooth transition to quantum‑resilient systems.
 The state must accelerate planning and cross‑sector collaboration to meet statutory timelines and reduce long‑term risk.

-This report was developed using a practitioner‑first, governance‑aligned methodology grounded in national standards, state legislative analysis, and cross‑sector threat modeling.
-The analysis incorporates federal PQC guidance, NIST standards, Arizona legislative text, and statewide cybersecurity assessments.
+The analysis was developed using a practitioner‑first, governance‑aligned methodology grounded in national standards, state legislative analysis, and cross‑sector threat modeling.
+It incorporates federal PQC guidance, NIST standards, Arizona legislative text, and statewide cybersecurity assessments.

 The author, Hunter Storm, brings extensive expertise across emerging and disruptive technologies (EDTs), including post‑quantum cryptography (PQC), quantum technologies, and hybrid cyber‑physical‑psychological threat modeling.
 Her background includes: